pbeukema/LabHacks/readme.md

 rsync -zavr -e ssh --delete --include '*/' --include='*include_these_files.[ext]' --exclude='*' [local_dir] [remote_server]:[remote_dir]
 ```

-* Become a pro at [bash shortcuts](https://ss64.com/bash/syntax-keyboard.html) - it will seriously save you a lot of time.

-* Use hotkeys for [google](https://support.google.com/chrome/answer/157179?hl=en), [gmail](https://support.google.com/mail/answer/6594?co=GENIE.Platform%3DDesktop&hl=en), [atom](https://github.com/nwinkler/atom-keyboard-shortcuts), & [jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).
+* Use hotkeys for [google](https://support.google.com/chrome/answer/157179?hl=en), [gmail](https://support.google.com/mail/answer/6594?co=GENIE.Platform%3DDesktop&hl=en), [atom](https://github.com/nwinkler/atom-keyboard-shortcuts), [jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/) & and  [bash](https://ss64.com/bash/syntax-keyboard.html).
 Consider a mechanical keyboard so your labmates love you, then hotkey some more.

 * Not sure how to code something?
 It may have an answer on [stack overflow](https://stackoverflow.com/).
 Even professional programmers use stack overflow.
-It is not cheating.

 * Access anything or anywhere on your computer with minimal effort using Keyboard launchers like [Albert](https://github.com/albertlauncher/albert) for linux and [Alfred](https://www.alfredapp.com/) for mac.